iTrace-Dev/iTrace-Core/build.md

 	* x64 (QT libraries are 64bit only for Visual Studio 2017)

 ### DEPENDENCY STRUCTURE NOTES
-	* Tobii pro sdk dlls and lib files must be in the same directory (for dynamic loading)
+	* Tobii pro sdk dlls and lib files must be in the same directory

 ### REQUIREMENTS
-* QT 5.9.3 (5.10.0 not supported)
+* QT 5.10.0
 * Git
 * Visual Studio 2017
 * Tobii Pro SDK v1.2.0.33 (newer versions not supported)